 Students analyze existing social policies based on the principles of human rights and social and economic justice.
 They explore both the historical and current factors that influence and shape social service policies in their local communities and across the nation.
 Students who plan to concentrate their social work practice on the macro level may find this course especially useful and informative.

 In this course, students become familiar with quantitative and qualitative research methods; study the role of research in social work practice; and learn how to interpret research data and information.
-Students who plan to conduct social work research or those who aim to pursue a master’s degree in social work may benefit the most from this course.
+Students who plan to conduct social work research or those who aim to pursue online msw programs may benefit the most from this course.

 How Long Does It Take to Get a Bachelor's in Social Work?